-The CMP network matches the SANDAG State of the Commute (SOC) network.
-The SOC is a monitoring program that monitors the performance of the transportation network and provides information on freeway, transit, and local roadway use and performance data collected annually.
+The CMP network matches the SANDAG State of the Commute (SOC) network, a reporting program that monitors the performance of the transportation network and provides information on freeway, transit, and local roadway use and performance data collected annually.
 The SOC includes multimodal performance measures that use observed data to monitor the system's performance over time.
 These measures were developed with input from Caltrans, local jurisdictions, and transit operators.
 As new data become available, they are evaluated for new performance measures across this network.
 Current performance measures that are being monitored include:

-- Average Travel Time
+- Average travel time

-- Screenline Average Annual Daily Traffic
+- Screenline average annual daily traffic

-- Average Weekday Transit Ridership (screenline, select routes)
+- Average weekday transit ridership (screenline, select routes)

-- Transit Passengers per Revenue Mile (select routes)
+- Transit passengers per revenue mile (select routes)

-- Active Transportation Counts
+- Active transportation counts